MelanieLinares/portfolio-new/site/content/post/new-manage-current-and-new-i-i-m-s-participants-with-a-new-portal-for-less-paperwork.md

     content_options:
       - type: generic_content
         generic_content: >-
-          ## Exploring what is required to deliver the process according to user
+          ## Exploring what is required to benefit program management user needs
-          needs

           ### Initial research

-          When brought onto the project other teams had already been researching and working on the legislation and budget allowance involved in getting the project started for years.
+          When brought onto the project other teams had already been researching and working on the legislation.
+This research consisted of the existing application pages and online database that this portal would be incorporated with.
+We knew the backend database would need data structure updates.
+I worked with the backend team to define the transition from the existing system to the new in preparation for the UI changes.

+          and budget allowance involved in getting the project started for years.
 No visual design or development had started, however.

           This research also consisted of the existing application pages and online database that this portal would be incorporated with.
 We knew the backend database would need data structure updates.
 I worked with the backend team to define the transition from the existing system to the new in preparation for the UI changes.